South Philadelphia: Places of note

-The sports complex was once home to Veterans Stadium (The Vet) which stood from 1971 to 2004; John F. Kennedy Stadium, which stood from 1925 to 1992; and the Spectrum, which was in use from 1967 to 2009 and was demolished in 2011.
-The NovaCare Complex, located on Pattison Avenue just west of the stadium area, serves as the practice facility of the Philadelphia Eagles.
-They now play at Lincoln Financial Field.
+The South Philadelphia Sports Complex is home to both Citizens Bank Park, the home field of the Philadelphia Phillies, Lincoln Financial Field, the home field of the Philadelphia Eagles, Xfinity Mobile Arena, the home arena of the Philadelphia 76ers and Philadelphia Flyers, and the NovaCare Complex, the practice facility of the Philadelphia Eagles.
+The sports complex region also once housed Veterans Stadium, the former home field of the Eagles and Phillies, which stood from 1971 to 2004, John F. Kennedy Stadium, which stood from 1925 to 1992, and the Spectrum, the former arena of the 76ers and Flyers, which was in use from 1967 to 2009 and was demolished in 2011.

 Live!
 Casino & Hotel Philadelphia is located in South Philadelphia near the South Philadelphia Sports Complex.
 The casino has over 2,100 slot machines and electronic table games, 150 table games, a poker room, and a sportsbook.
 The complex also has a 12-story hotel, dining, entertainment, and an event center.
 The South Philadelphia Race & Sportsbook operated by Parx Racing is located in South Philadelphia near the South Philadelphia Sports Complex, offering off-track betting and sports betting.

+Franklin Delano Roosevelt (FDR) Park (originally named League Island Park) is a park located along the Delaware River in the southernmost point of South Philadelphia, comprising some 348 acres (1.41 km2).
+The park was built to the design of Olmsted Brothers, the firm of Frederick Law Olmsted Jr. and John Charles Olmsted in the early 20th century.
 The American Swedish Historical Museum is located in Franklin Delano Roosevelt Park.

 The Philadelphia Naval Shipyard is located in this section of town along the Delaware River.
 For decade during the World Wars and after, the shipyard was a major employer, whose craftsmen built new ships and repaired and maintained existing ones.
 With the decline in the military uses, the area is being redeveloped by the Navy and city for a variety of business and industrial uses.

-The Sunoco oil corporation bases its headquarters along South Philadelphia's Passyunk Avenue.

 A refurbished area of South Philadelphia alongside Columbus Boulevard/Delaware Avenue (near the Walt Whitman Bridge), Columbus Commons, provides big box shopping and chain restaurants.

 Washington Avenue, between 16th St. on the west and Front St. on the east, is home to many Asian businesses, including Vietnamese, Chinese and Korean.
 Among these are restaurants of all types, two large Asian supermarkets, jewelers and a wide variety of specialty shops.

 Passyunk Avenue, running on a diagonal from Broad Street to South Street, is a formerly thriving consumer district currently undergoing revitalization efforts.
 Within the past few years, several coffeeshops, restaurants and bars have opened which appeal to the younger population beginning to live in the area.
 In addition, a farmers' market is held on Wednesday nights at one of the squares.

 2300 Arena (better known as the ECW Arena) at the corner of Swanson Street and Ritner Street is a venue known for hosting boxing and professional wrestling events.